mikysett/minishell_tester/README.md

 ### Limitations
 - This tester doesn't look for memory leaks.
 - Content in files created by redirections (like `echo test >test-file`) are not checked by default.
-To test it, if you are creating your own tests, add commands at the end to check, them, for example `cat test-file` at the end of the previous test.
+To test it, if you are creating your own tests, add commands at the end to check them, for example `cat test-file` at the end of the previous test.
 - Also the tester doesn't check the return state by default.
 Still some test files end with `echo exit status $?` which prints the last exit status.
 - To resume, the tester is as clever as the individual test files are.
 The ones provided by default try to catch most of possible scenarios.
+- Some tests are supposed to give slightly different output, use your own judgent in those cases.
+- The test was created for our own personal usage, so play with it and add tests for your own needs, since it doesn't cover every scenario.
-- Please feel free to add your own tests and improve the existing ones.
-If you do so I'll appreciate very much you'll contact me so I can update the tests on this repo.
+- If you do so I'll appreciate very much you'll contact me so I can update the tests on this repo.